gitbls/sdm/README.md

 * `--apssid` *SSID* &mdash; Use the specified SSID for the Captive Portal instead of the default 'sdm'.
 See the Captive Portal section below for details.
 * `--apip` *IPaddr* &mdash; use the specified IP Address instead of the default 10.1.1.1.
 See the Captive Portal section below for details.
 * `--aptcache` *IPaddr* &mdash; Use APT caching.
 The argument is the IP address of the apt-cacher-ng server
+* `--apt-dist-upgrade` &mdash; Some RasPiOS Bullseye images have a strange software configuration, which causes `apt-get upgrade` to fail.
+This switch forces sdm to use `apt-get --dist-upgrade` which updates correctly.
+[In the 2021-10-30 set of images, the "with Desktop" versions have a set of problematic VLC modules installed.]
 * `--b1script` *script* &mdash; Call *script* when burning. *script* will be called after the output has been burned, and operates in effectively a *Phase 0* environment.
 See section *Burn Scripts* below.
 * `--b2script` *script* &mdash; Like `--b1script`, but is called in an nspawn container.
 See section *Burn Scripts* below.
 * `--batch` &mdash; Do not provide an interactive command prompt inside the nspawn container